decryptus/auton/README.md

   - [ansible](https://github.com/ansible/ansible)
   - [curl](https://github.com/curl/curl)
   - [terraform](https://github.com/hashicorp/terraform)

-You can also use auton if you need to execute a new version of a software but you can't install it on a legacy server.
+You can also use auton if you need to execute a new version of a software but you can't install it on a legacy server or tests programs execution.

 ## Quickstart